This pan seared salmon in Parmesan cream sauce with sun-dried tomatoes and spinach is a dinner inspired by Tuscan flavours.

 - Sear the salmon on high heat for a golden finish.
 This step intensifies the flavour and improves the texture of salmon.

 - Deglaze the pan with dry white wine.
 I often use Vermouth (fortified white wine) as it’s always in my cupboard and I don’t have to open a new bottle just for the sauce.
-You can omit the wine and use chicken or vegetable stock instead with a squeeze of lemon juice for acidity.
+Just make sure you don’t grab a sweeter white wine as this will change the flavour profile of the sauce.

 Serving Suggestions

-This Tuscan salmon works very well when paired with rice or pasta.
-This Broccoli with Sun-dried Tomatoes, Garlic and Chillies is an authentic Italian recipe, which will make an excellent side dish.
+This Broccoli with Sun-dried Tomatoes, Garlic and Chillies is an authentic Italian recipe and will make an excellent side dish.

 More salmon recipes